-It was during a long drive to the Midlands Meander in KwaZulu-Natal last month, that my bru-in-law suggested a pitstop.
-The pitstop happened to be at a brewery that wasn’t on my radar yet.
+It was during a long drive to the Midlands Meander in KwaZulu-Natal last month, that my bru-in-law suggested a pit stop at what happened to be a brewery not yet on my radar.

 Hunched over the mash tun is where I found brewer Paul Simms and brewing assistant Shedrick Madondo in the midst of a mash.

 Old Main Brewery, said Paul who is a veteran brewer, is 2 years old, but the very handsome brewing equipment was bought from a brewery he previously brewed at in Zambia.
 Paul now lives in Durban, driving up to Hilton, just outside of Pietermaritzburg, once a week to put the 1,000 litre capacity brewery through its paces to produce Old Main Brewery’s 3 craft beers.

 When asked about the availability of Old Main Brewery beers he said that between their own pub and the establishments they currently supply in Hilton, Pietermaritzburg and Durban, they can’t keep up with demand.